TresAmigosSD/SMV/docs/user/run_app.md

 <tr>
 <td colspan="2">--run-stage stage1 [stage2 ...] / &#8209;s</td>
 <td>Run all output modules in given stages.
+The stage name can either be the base name of the stage or the FQN.
 </td>
 </tr>